 Q: When is the deadline for admissions?

 A: The Deadline for Undergraduate Applications for fall is March 1st.
 The deadline for spring is November 15th.
-The Deadline for Graduate Applications for fall is February 12th.
-The deadline for spring is October 5th.
+The Deadline for Graduate Applications for fall is January 15th.

 Q: What is the difference between a BA and a BFA degree?

 A: Art majors have the option of pursuing either the BA or the BFA degree.
 The BA degree has a total of 57 credit hours in studio Art and Art History/Criticism.
 The BFA, by contrast, requires 75 credit hours, which include a senior thesis exhibition on campus.
 If you are planning to become a professional artist or go on to graduate school in art, then the BFA is likely the degree you should pursue.
 The BA is designed to provide a broad, encompassing education in studio art, art history and art criticism.
 The BFA allows for a more specified course of study in a particular medium.

 Q: How is an admissions decision made, and who makes it?